Loading…

 Less risk of damaging substrate

-With hammer drilling on hard materials like brick & concrete, it’s possible the substrate will break due to the hammer action of the bit hitting the material.
+With hammer drilling on hard materials like brick or concrete, it’s possible the substrate will break due to the hammer action of the masonry drill bit hitting the material.
 This can be especially problematic where the brick has been chased out for example to fit a electrical back box in.
 Drilling brick or concrete without hammer reduces the chance of breaking the substrate resulting in more safer drilling.

 No hammer drilling vs hammer drilling into brick.
 Hammer drill broke the brick which is a common problem with hammer drills.